 The risk of bTB infection in wildlife in Canada is low.
-However, in summer 2017 the CFIA worked with Alberta Environment and Parks and provincial wildlife agencies to develop a plan for bTB surveillance of wildlife.
+However, in summer 2017 the CFIA worked with the Alberta government and provincial wildlife agencies to develop a plan for bTB surveillance of wildlife.
 For more information on bTB and wildlife, see Wildlife diseases in Alberta.

 Risk to humans

 Bovine tuberculosis is a zoonotic disease (transmitted between animals and humans).
 It does not pose a threat to public health due in part to the extremely low prevalence of the disease in Canada.